vortexgpgpu/vortex/docs/intel_devcloud.md

 DESTDIR="${DESTDIR:=/home/uxxxxxx/BIN}"
 ```

-After this you can run the following command while inside the vortex directory
+- After this you can run the following command while inside the vortex directory

 ```bash
 ./ci/toolchain_install.sh -all
 make -s
 ```

+### Environment variables

-- You’ll have to set the following variables correctly
+- You’ll have to set the following variables correctly:

 ```bash
 export VERILATOR_ROOT=/home/uxxxxxx/BIN/verilator